The Sydney to Melbourne drive 1-week itinerary

 Sydney to Melbourne drive in one week?
 Doable.. yes!
 No road trip to Australia is complete without a detour to Sydney and Melbourne.
 Both vibrant cities with their unique charm, but what about getting there?
 We decided to hire a JUCY campervan and take the scenic road trip down the south coast.

 You do have the option to get the Sydney to Melbourne flight, but this is not much fun.
-The flight from Sydney to Melbourne is good if you’re short time on you Australia itinerary.
-But if you have the time, then you should definitely do the Melbourne drive.
+The flight from Sydney to Melbourne is good if you’re short time on your Australia itinerary.
+But if you have the time, then you should do the Melbourne drive.
 You can check some of the best places to see in Australia like Sydney, Jervis Bay and Hymes beach.
-Along the drive from Sydney to Melbourne there is plenty of things to see and do.
+Along the drive from Sydney to Melbourne, there is plenty of things to see and do.

 In this post is the;

 - The top thing to do in Sydney